Battle of Quifangondo: Political and military impact

-On 5 December, FAPLA finally launched a major counteroffensive northwards, recapturing Caxito.
+On 5 December, FAPLA launched a major counteroffensive northwards, recapturing Caxito.
+The capture of Caxito was ensured by a successful Cuban amphibious landing at Barra do Dande amid heavy bombardment from the BM-21s.
 Roberto had little alternative but to abandon Ambriz and flee towards the Zairean border.
 The last Zairean paratroops withdrew from northern Angola around that time.
 Stockwell caustically wrote of the undisciplined Zairean withdrawal: "Mobutu's finest...vented their frustration on the villages and towns in the path of their flight, in a tidal wave of terrorism, rape, and pillage, until the Kongo tribesmen of northern Angola prayed for the early arrival of the MPLA and Cuban liberators."
+The New York Times reported that both ELNA and Zairean forces "pillaged the towns to which they withdrew...the Zaire army units were said to be most active in the looting."
+Continued logistical woes further undermined Roberto's efforts to fight a defensive campaign; with the loss of Ambriz, the remaining ELNA forces were dependent on rations flown by chartered aircraft to two airstrips near the Zairean border, and these often failed to reach the front in time.
+Journalists Michael Wolfers and Jane Bergerol noted that the looting was probably partly driven by the shortage of rations, as "the rank and file were left to fend for themselves".
+Meanwhile, Roberto's criticism of the Zairean soldiers' sacking of Angolan towns caused his relationship with Mobutu to deteriorate, and Zaire promptly ceased its remaining support for ELNA.

-Deprived of its last remaining ally, ELNA was no match for the combined FAPLA and Cuban armies marshalled against it, and from January 1976 onwards the war in northern Angola became a virtually one-sided affair, with FAPLA advancing rapidly towards the Zairean border in the face of sporadic local resistance.
+Deprived of its final ally, ELNA was no match for the combined FAPLA and Cuban armies, and from January 1976 onwards the war in northern Angola became virtually one-sided, with FAPLA advancing rapidly towards the Zairean border against sporadic local resistance.
+On January 4, Carmona, site of the FNLA's political headquarters, was captured "with hardly a shot fired".
+Whatever remained of ELNA's conventional military force had disintegrated, and with the fall of Carmona the CIA questioned "whether Roberto any longer commanded an army in the field."
+FAPLA forces entered the last settlement under ELNA control, the village of Noqui, on March 6.

 With most of his traditional areas of support under FAPLA occupation, and the final collapse of ELNA as a fighting force, Roberto's bid for political power in Angola was over.
 He fled into exile in Zaire in February 1976.
-South of Luanda, the fighting continued unabated for decades between FAPLA and FALA until the latter was finally defeated in 2002, ending the civil war.
+South of Luanda, the fighting continued for decades between FAPLA and FALA until the latter was defeated in 2002, ending the civil war.